 Decline of adoption

-The proportion of ex-nuptial children kept by single mothers started rising in the mid-1960s.
+The proportion of ex-nuptial children kept by single mothers and born to unmarried couples started rising in the mid-1960s.
 The percentage of ex-nuptial births that resulted in non-family adoption fell from 41% in 1965 to 30% in 1972.
-In 1972/73 more babies were kept by their unmarried mothers (2,293) than were adopted by unrelated people (2,128).
+In 1972/73 more babies were kept by their single mothers (2,293) than were adopted by unrelated people (2,128).3

 By the mid-1970s the surplus of babies for adoption had disappeared.
 Placement of New Zealand children for adoption outside their birth families continued to decline.
-It has been fewer than 125 per year since 1993.
+It has been fewer than 200 a year for most years since 1993.

 Although the DPB did enable more single women to keep their children, it was not the only or even the major reason for this change.
 Improvements in and easier access to contraception helped decrease pregnancies among single women.
 Between 1972 and 1982, numbers of births to women under 20 more than halved, from 70 per 1,000 to 30 per 1,000 annually.
 In 2002 the teenage birth rate reached a historical low of 25.5 per 1,000.
 By 2008 it had increased to 33.1 per 1,000, but dropped again to reach a new low of 18.5 births per 1,000 in 2015.